 If , then .

-Since by (3), so are and by (2).
-Even in constructive mathematics, is a subset of , so in by Lemma 1.
-Then is a function , so the union in by (4).
+As by (3), so are and by (2).
+Even in constructive mathematics, is a subset of , so by Lemma 1.
+Then is a function from , so the union in by (4).

 Given a universe , an element of is called a -small set, while a subset of is called -moderate.
 Every -small set is -moderate by requirement (1) of the definition.
 If the universe is understood, we may simply say small and moderate.

 The term -large is ambiguous; it sometimes means ‘not small’ but sometimes means the same as ‘moderate’ (or ‘moderate but not small’).
 The reason is that language that distinguishes ‘small’ from ‘large’ in terms of sets and proper classes translates fairly directly into terms of -small and -moderate sets.
 To be precise, if we redefine ‘set’ to mean ‘-small set,’ then every proper class in this new world of sets will be represented by a -moderate set (a subset of ).
 Those sets that are not even -moderate are ‘too large’ to be translated into language of proper classes.

 (Note, though, that not all -moderate sets represent proper classes in the language of set theory relative to the world of -small sets, only those that are first-order definable from -small sets.
-In fact, if is the cardinality of the universe , then there are only proper classes relative to , but there are -moderate sets.)
+In fact, if is the cardinality of the universe , then there are only proper classes relative to , but there are -many -moderate sets.)

-As defined above, these concepts are evil, since two sets may be isomorphic yet have different properties with respect to .
+As defined above, these concepts are evil, as two sets may be isomorphic yet have different properties with respect to .
 However, a set which is isomorphic to a -small or -moderate set is called essentially -small or -moderate; these concepts are non-evil.